minagishl/react-piano-roll/docs/PROJECT_SUMMARY.md

 ## Conclusion

-The `react-piano-roll` package is complete and production-ready.
+The `@minagishl/react-piano-roll` package is complete and production-ready.
 It provides:

 - Beautiful visualization
 - High-quality audio capability